HabibaSabrina/chef-looker/README.md

 * lazy loader and react pdf maker
 * loader
 * useParam(), useState(), useEffect()
-* creating dynamic data and fetching the data from json
-* Dynamic data is used from json file
+* Dynamic data is used from server side
-* Dynamic routing
 * Error page 404 when the route is unknown
 * Used Tailwind css framework

 ## Firebase Live Website Link